White House now says Trump disagrees with Russian request to question U.S. diplomat

 "It later then came out in the Russian press that they had a list, and I was at the top of that list," McFaul said on MSNBC Thursday morning.
 "Shocking.
 This is classic what-aboutism by the Russians.
 'You have this indictment, right?
 Well, we have this indictment of these people.'
 Tit for tat."

-Sen. Lindsey Graham, R-S.C., told reporters that the administration even considering the idea of letting Russian agents question U.S. diplomats was "naive" and "absurd."
+Sen. Lindsey Graham, R-S.C., told reporters that the administration's even considering the idea of letting Russian agents question U.S. diplomats was "naive" and "absurd."

 And in an interview on MSNBC Thursday, Sen. Chris Murphy, D-Conn., called the prospect “ridiculous.”